ottenbreit-data-science/aplr/API_REFERENCE_FOR_REGRESSION.md

 ## Method: get_term_importance()

-***Returns a numpy vector containing the estimated feature importance in the training data for each term.***
+***Returns a numpy vector containing the estimated term importance in the training data for each term.***

 ## Method: get_intercept()